EnkyuuBi/IOTS-Project-Website/README.md

 A notif should pop up with the server runnning on a localhost

+if you want to access the front end from other machines:
+- cd into the FrontEnd/my-app folder
+- run "npm run dev -- --host --port <whatever port you want>"

+A notif should pop up with the ip address needed to acces the page on the local area network.

 Deploying the Backend:
 - cd into the Server folder
 - run "node https.js"